Migration guide

 - Lower cost.
 Froala’s commercial license is per-project.
 We’re a perpetual domain license that includes Track Changes, Comments, Revision History, and the AI Toolkit — features Froala doesn’t ship at all.

 - Wider feature set.
 Froala has no Track Changes and no Threaded Comments.
-Our v2.0 stack ships both in the base license.
+Our base license ships both in the base license.

 - BYOK AI without manual integration.
 Froala AI Assist requires hand-rolling the resolver call; ours is one-line